-Any time an investment professional puts self-interest before the fiduciary duty they owe to their customers, they potentially committed a form of fraudulent activity.
-It can be successfully argued that excess commissions and unsuitable transactions are forms of misrepresentation.
+Any time an investment professional puts self-interest before the fiduciary duty they owe to their customers, they have potentially committed a form of fraud.
+Excess commissions and transactions unsuitable to the client are proven forms of misrepresentation.

 To examine the nature of such activities, the examiner must use multidimensional skills as discussed in Chapter I. To conduct the analysis, the activity must be analyzed as a series (the purchase of the NYSE stock followed by a high-commission OTC pink sheet trade); it should not be analyzed as two separate and unrelated transactions.
 Once this sequence is identified, spreadsheet queries can quickly help determine if such practices are widespread and systematic.